usmaanalii/javascript/JavaScript30/analysis.md

 }
 ```

-It returns an object, which represents the CSS border-boxes associated with
+It returns an object, which represents the CSS borders associated with
 the element.
-The values returned are read-only and can not be updated, these
-include `left`, `top`, `x` and `y`.
+The values returned are read-only and can not be updated these include `left`, `top`, `x` and `y`.

 Values represent the `border-box` in pixels and are relative to the top-left
 of the viewport (this doesn't apply to `width` and `height` values).